Getting started with Go Observing

 Yes.
 All observations taken since the project began in 2004 are available from our Archive.

-You can search through the archive in many different ways, for example, by object name or the kind of Observing Programme.
-There is also an "Advanced Search Form" for even more detailed searches.
+You can search the archive in different ways, such as by object name or by the observing programme.
+There is also an “Advanced Search Form” for more detailed searches.

 - Are there any limits to the number of requests?

-No, there are no limits to the number of requests you can make.
-There are 2 reasons why we can do this without overloading the telescopes:
+No, there are no strict limits to the number of requests you can make.
+This works for two main reasons:

 - The Go Observing system is not wholly open.
-This means there is an automatic limit to the total number of requests which can be made for 1 night (although this limit is huge).
+This means there is an automatic limit to the total number of requests that can be made for one night (although this limit is very high).

-- Suppose identical requests are made by more than one user at the same time.
-In that case, only 1 observation is taken and given to both users.
-This is never done retrospectively, though.
-If you ask for an observation of Jupiter a couple minutes after one was already taken, another will be taken just for you.
+- If identical requests are made by more than one user at the same time, only one observation is taken and shared.
+This is never done retrospectively.
+If you request Jupiter a few minutes after an observation was taken, a new observation will be taken for you.

-This is similar to the system for professional astronomers and helps get observations back to people with the smallest delay possible.
-It is much quicker, for example, to take one observation of Saturn and give it to 50 people than take 50 separate observations!
+This is similar to how professional observing works and helps reduce waiting times.
+It is much quicker to take one observation of Saturn and share it than to take 50 separate observations.

 - Can I choose to observe anything?

-For example, many people would like to observe the Andromeda galaxy.
-However, this is much bigger than the field of view of the telescope instruments.
-In fact, if we use the Liverpool Telescope as an example, Andromeda is thousands of times the size of the field of view of the main camera!
+For example, many people want to observe the Andromeda Galaxy.
+However, it is much bigger than the field of view of most telescope instruments.
+Using the Liverpool Telescope as an example, Andromeda is thousands of times larger than the field of view of the main camera.

-In this way, we make sure that people are not disappointed with their observations, which can be discouraging.
-However, this sometimes means your favourite object is not on the list.
+This helps make sure people are not disappointed with their observations, which can be discouraging.
+However, it can also mean your favourite object is not on the list.

-If you have a special selection or want to see new objects included, please email us at SchoolsObs@ljmu.ac.uk, and we can see if this is possible.
+If you have a special request or want to suggest a new object, please email us at SchoolsObs@ljmu.ac.uk and we can see if it is possible.

 - Does everybody have the same choices?

 Not quite.
-A strength of Go Observing is that it can adjust to the type and age of the user.
+A strength of Go Observing is that it can adjust to different users.
 A primary school child usually has different interests than a post-16 physics student.

 Teachers can set up entire class sets of usernames using the Create Students tools in the “My Account” menu.